To can listen to the podcast and read the show notes here

 Because of how we approach that, any complex business application gets that stuff for free.
 So, right now, the vast majority of work we're doing is predominantly complex business websites that have strong content management and integration with other business systems but we have people that are building systems that have absolutely nothing to do with websites, on top of preside add-on.

-Michael Smith: So they have a front-end to a phone or some other front end?
+Michaela Light: So they have a front-end to a phone or some other front end?

 Alex Skinner: So, we have an instance of an organization that is using preside to manage effectively a data warehouse, so large existing database synchronization framework of data coming in from lots of different sources, preside happens to allow them to create an admin interspace to their existing database, nothing to do with content-management.
 There's a large organization based in Germany who … this is I guess the beauty of open source … we got contacted to say we've been playing with preside for a number of months, we have an existing application, we want to run preside on sequel server and at that point, we didn't use sequel server because the sequel server support was patchy, but they were very keen on sequel server so sequel server support got sponsored and added into the platform.